How to Heal a Sprained Knee Quickly?

 The knee is one of the most vulnerable joints in the body, and here are some of the areas that are prone to sprains:

-• Anterior Cruciate Ligament (ACL): Located in the center of the knee joint, the ACL's main function is to limit the tibia's excessive forward displacement.
-The ACL is prone to injury when performing rapid change of direction, emergency stops, jumping and other actions, such as basketball, soccer, and other sports.
+- Anterior Cruciate Ligament (ACL): Located in the center of the knee joint, the ACL's primary function is to limit the tibia's excessive forward displacement.
+The ACL is prone to injury when performing rapid change of direction, emergency stops, jumping, and other actions, such as those found in basketball, soccer, and other sports.
 According to statistics, the incidence of ACL injuries is relatively high among basketball players, accounting for about 30%-40% of all knee injuries.

-• Meniscus: A fibro-cartilaginous structure located between the tibial plateau and the femoral condoles, it serves as a cushion for shock, increases joint stability, and assists in joint movement.
-In knee flexion and extension accompanied by rotational movements, the meniscus is prone to be squeezed and abrasive and damage, such as when playing soccer, turn and shoot action, or in yoga some twisting movements, if the posture is not correct, may lead to meniscus injury.
+- Meniscus: A fibro-cartilaginous structure located between the tibial plateau and the femoral condyles, it serves as a cushion for shock, increases joint stability, and assists in joint movement.
+In knee flexion and extension accompanied by rotational movements, the meniscus is prone to being squeezed and abraded, which can lead to damage.
+This is particularly likely when engaging in activities such as playing soccer, turning and shooting, or practicing yoga, especially with incorrect posture, as these movements can cause meniscus injury.

 Rehabilitation After a Knee Sprain: Different Approaches for Different Injury Types